Using boto3? Think pagination!2018-01-09

 code to use a paginator, which be adapted for other services or endpoints:

-Overall I think the boto3 design is back-to-front here - the most common operation “do X with all Y” is tied up with complicated pagination, whilst less common control of the pages is the default.
+Overall I think the boto3 design is back-to-front here - the most common operation “do X with all Y” is tied up with complicated pagination, while less common control of the pages is the default.
 Making all-the-things pagination the default API and would make more sense; and indeed this is the approach of the AWS CLI.
 Maybe there’s an edge case I’m not thinking of though, and it’s probably too late to change the behaviour of boto3 at such a fundamental level (maybe in ‘boto4’?).

 Anyway, you have been warned: think pagination!